2016 Kaikōura earthquake: Tsunami

-Immediately after the earthquake, the tide level at the Kaikōura tide gauge started dropping.
-Over 25 minutes, it dropped about 2.5 m, a classic warning sign of a tsunami.
-During the next 15 minutes, the water level rose from its lowest level by about 4 m.
-That was followed by a series of waves over several hours.
-The water level at the Kaikōura gauge rose 2.5 m higher than it would have been.
-This was made up of a 1.5 m rise measured on the gauge, and a rise of about 1 m of the gauge itself, as the seabed and surrounding land rose by that amount.
-Some other tide gauges that recorded the tsunami were in Wellington Harbour, Castlepoint, Christchurch, and the Chatham Islands.

 A tsunami estimated at five metres high struck the north-facing Little Pigeon Bay on Banks Peninsula.
 The bay contained only one building, an unoccupied holiday house that was pushed off its foundations and heavily damaged.
 In neighbouring Pigeon Bay, the tsunami was observed at about 2 am but caused no damage.

 Casualties and damage

 Kaikōura and North Canterbury

 Two people died in the earthquake.
 A man was crushed and died when the historic Elms Farm homestead near Kaikōura collapsed.
 Two other people were rescued from the rubble of the house, including the man's 100-year-old mother.
 A woman died in a log house that was damaged at Mount Lyford.
 Early reports said her cause of death was a heart attack, but an autopsy later indicated it was a head injury suffered during the earthquake.